speechki-book/speechki-open-api/hermes/index.md

 #### speechki-ping

-Iframe sends this event every 30 minutes while the is active.
+Iframe sends this event every 30 minutes while it is active.

 `
   { event: 'speechki-error', data: null }